-Now UNESCO World Heritage Sites, these missions dot the shore of the San Antonio River and have connections via roads and bike trails.
-To explore the missions to the fullest, stay in a San Antonio hotel and then find a cozy place to eat or drink along the River Walk in the evening.
+Now UNESCO World Heritage Sites, these missions dot the shore of the San Antonio River and are connected via roads and bike trails.

 Mission San Antonio de Valero